MichaelBell/micropython/ports/tinyQV/README.md

 ## Running tinyQV

+### Once ttsky25a is delivered

 Use the [TinyQV Programmer](https://tinyqv.rebel-lion.uk/) to program and launch the firmware.

 This will give you a MicroPython REPL on the tinyQV UART at 115200 baud.
 However, note that TinyQV UART has a bug which is worked around by sending all characters twice.
 The tinyQV SDK has a workaround for this which requires every character to be sent twice.
 The console in the TinyQV Programmer implements this workaround, but if you are interacting with the UART in another way you must be aware of it.

+### Testing on FPGA

+I'm using an ECP5 board that sits in the TT demoboard.
+There's a programmer in my [TT-ECP5](https://github.com/MichaelBell/tt-ecp5) repo.

 ## Using tinyQV Micropython